 What is a Will and Why Does Everyone Need One

 A Last Will and Testament is a document that states your final wishes.
 Every Will must be submitted to the Surrogate’s Court after death so the Court can determine if it is valid and enforceable.
 This is the procedure known as “probate.”
-Everyone who is named in the Will or otherwise might be a beneficiary of your estate must be sent a notice informing them that the probate proceeding is taking place and giving them the opportunity to appear.
-This article will explore why everyone needs a Will or Trust.
+Your closest family members (next-of-kin) must be sent a notice informing them that the probate proceeding is taking place and giving them the opportunity to appear.

 Wills generally follow a certain format.

-- It describes your family situation, such as whether you are unmarried, married or divorced.
-It names your spouse and children.
+- They describe your family situation, such as whether you are unmarried, married or divorced.
+They name your spouse and children.

 - You appoint several people to certain roles, and you name backups in case the people you appoint are unable or unwilling to serve.

-The Executor is responsible to carry out all your directions in the Will.
+The Executor is responsible for carrying out all your directions in the Will.

 The Guardian is responsible to care for your minor children and their property, if any.

 The Trustee (or multiple trustees) is responsible to carry out your instructions as to assets left in trust, such as to minor children, disabled people, pets, or charities.

 - You direct how your assets are to be distributed to your beneficiaries.